AeroLeads people directory · profile

 What schools did Andrew Lee-Lassiter attend?

-Andrew Lee-Lassiter attended Columbia University - Graduate School Of Architecture, Planning And Preservation, University Of Vermont.
+Andrew Lee-Lassiter holds Master Of Science (M.S.), Urban Planning from Columbia University - Graduate School Of Architecture, Planning And Preservation.

 What skills is Andrew Lee-Lassiter known for?

-Andrew Lee-Lassiter has skills like Urban Planning, Transportation Planning, Urban Geography, Bicycle Planning, Pedestrian Planning, Land Use Planning, Advocacy, Nonprofits, Placemaking, Community Outreach, Project Planning, Community Development.
+Andrew Lee-Lassiter is listed with skills including Urban Planning, Transportation Planning, Urban Geography, Bicycle Planning, Pedestrian Planning, Land Use Planning, Advocacy, and Nonprofits.